ramitos/jsctags/readme.md

 ## Origin

-This software is derived from [jsctags](https://github.com/ramitos/jsctags).
+This software is derived/inspired from [jsctags](https://github.com/ramitos/jsctags).
+The source code to convert tern ast to tags is mostly the same.

 ## install